daboyuka/hs/README.md

 ### Special Globals
 These global variables have additional, special behavior when bound:
 ```
-HOST               : default hostname (when omitted from url) used in build command (string)
 HOST_ALIASES       : a mapping XXX->YYY that causes request building to replace hostname '@XXX' (note the @) with YYY
 COOKIES            : extra cookies (if "name=value") or cookiejar files (otherwise) to use (string or array-of-strings)
 BROWSER_LOADERS    : browser(s) to autoload cookies from, or "all" for all supported